 - Verify the safety and integrity of organization assets and income by reviewing the balance sheet, profit and loss statements, accounts payable and accounts receivable aging reports, if available.
-If these reports are not available, consider hiring a forensic accountant or bookkeeper for temporary assignment.
+If these reports are not available, consider hiring an independent accountant or bookkeeper for temporary assignment.

 - If you have an internal or external bookkeeper/accountant, you must first determine if this individual is loyal to the organization or to the “offender,” whether he or she is competent and then take appropriate action.

 - Contact all contractors, funders and vendors/creditors with a form letter conveying confidence in board’s ability to rapidly sort through the issues and determine it’s ability to meet current obligations.

 - Meet immediately with all major lien-holders such as banks, lenders, and landlords to let them know a financial matter has been discovered, the board is conducting an investigation and set up an ongoing communication contact in these groups.
 This group along with significant creditors should be contacted weekly until the crisis is resolved.